BenjaminKostiuk/Code-Booklet/Vectors/README.md

-# Project2 : Vectors
+# Vectors

+## Problem Statement
+Write a program that implements a 3-dimensional vector space over the real numbers.

+### Background
+A _vector_ is a mathematical entity that has a direction and magnitude.
+A three dimensional vector can be represented as a tripe (3-tuple)__V__ = _(x,y,z)_

-### Vectors
+### Modules

-The objective of this project was to write a program to deal with vectors of varing dimensions.
 Included are two modules:
-* Assign_1 deals with 3rd dimensional vectors.
+* Assign_2 deals with 3rd dimensional vectors.
-* Assign_1_ExtraCredit deals with vectors of dimensions 2, 3 and 4.
+* Assign_2_ExtraCredit deals with vectors of dimension _n_ using a _Type Class_.

-Incluced functions over vectors include:
+Included functions over vectors include:
 * Scalar Product
 * Vector Product
 * Inner Product
 * Magnitude of a vector

+### Testing
+Included at the end of the file are test cases on various input and output of the program.